We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 4.7 Power and value

-The Drake's 1.6 GPF version posts a perfect 1,000 gram MaP score and costs less than the UltraMax II, making it the value flush-power champion of the TOTO line.
+The Drake's 1.6 GPF version posts a perfect 1,000 gram MaP score, matching the UltraMax II's ceiling, and costs less, making it the value flush-power champion of the TOTO line.

 Flush TypeG-Max siphon jet, 3 in valve